wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System components configuration.md

 The Storage component is required for Edge Data Store to run.
 Only a single Storage component is supported.
 You can add additional Modbus TCP EDS adapter and OPC UA EDS adapter components if you want.

-1. To add a new component a JSON file with the ComponentId and ComponentType.
+1. To add a new component, create a JSON file with the ComponentId and ComponentType.
 The following example adds a Modbus TCP EDS adapter.

     ```json
       {